 To take the in-house insurance offered which will wholly or partially cover any excess that might be charged by the hire firm in the case of theft or damage to the vehicle.
 These policies are not only expensive, but normally exclude damage to the glass (windows, tyres, wheels and undercarriage, and can often still leave an excess payable of £100 or so).

 To bear the risk of an incident yourself - damage or theft excesses are normally from the £650 to €3300 in Europe.
 Different cars from different companies in different countries have a range of figures so do check when you are looking to book your car if you are concerned at the level of excess you might be responsible for.
 Again, as above, you will not be covered for the wheels, tyres, glass and undercarriage.

 To take a policy such as those available from the MoneyMaxim car hire insurance service.
 These will then cover the policyholder for both the excess and the additional areas.

-The only exception is if the rental firm has written the need for excess insurance into their rental agreement - the only time we have seen this has been for for young drivers (under 25), or older drivers (in particular RecordGo the Spanish operator stipulate it for the over 70s) where additional conditions are written into the rental agreement which could include the need to buy Supercover or similar from your rental firm.
+One situation where car rental firms can insist that you take their in house cover is if they have made it part of your car hire agreement - the only time we regularly see is for young drivers (under 25), or older drivers (in particular in Spain where some companies stipulate it for the over 70s) where additional conditions are written into the rental agreement which could include the need to buy Supercover or similar from your rental firm.

-There are a few companies who do offer 'No Excess' car rental - one which has been recommended by readers is Economy Car Hire which also offers the opportunity of adding tyre, wheel, glass and undercarriage cover for a couple of pounds a day.
+There are also a few companies who do offer 'No Excess' car rental - one which has been recommended by readers is Zest Car Rental which also offers the opportunity of adding tyre, wheel, glass and undercarriage cover for between two or three pounds a day.